centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-sccm-nsclient.md

 ## Overview

 Microsoft Endpoint Configuration Manager, formely knwown as System Center Configuration Manager or SCCM, is a systems management software product developed by Microsoft for managing large groups of computers running Windows NT, Windows Embedded, macOS (OS X), Linux or UNIX, as well as Windows Phone, Symbian, iOS and Android mobile operating systems.
 Configuration Manager provides remote control, patch management, software distribution, operating system deployment, network access protection and hardware and software inventory.

+The Centreon Plugin-Pack allows to gather information and status about the SCCM service using the centreon-nsclient agent.
+Both connection methods
+NRPE and RestAPI are supported.

-## Plugin-Pack content
+## Plugin-Pack assets

-### Monitored equipments
+### Monitored objects

 * Database replication
 * Sites

 ### Collected metrics